Ceph Rbd Mirror

 juju deploy ceph-rbd-mirror --channel quincy/stable

-ceph-rbd-mirror charm deploys the Ceph
+The ceph-rbd-mirror charm deploys the Ceph

 rbd-mirror daemon and helps automate remote creation and configuration of mirroring for Ceph pools used for hosting RBD images.

 The charm has the following major features:

-Support for a maximum of two Ceph clusters.
+- Support for a maximum of two Ceph clusters.
 The clusters may reside within a single model or be contained within two separate models.

 - Specifically written for two-way replication.
 This provides the ability to fail over and fall back to/from a single secondary site.
 Ceph does have support for mirroring to any number of clusters but the charm does not support this.

-Automatically creates and configures (for mirroring) pools in the remote cluster based on any pools in the local cluster that are labelled with the ‘rbd’ tag.
+- Automatically creates and configures (for mirroring) pools in the remote cluster based on any pools in the local cluster that are labelled with the ‘rbd’ tag.

-Mirroring of whole pools only.
+- Mirroring of whole pools only.
 Ceph itself has support for the mirroring of individual images but the charm does not support this.

-Network space aware.
+- Network space aware.
 The mirror daemon can be informed about network configuration by binding the

 clusterendpoints.
 The daemon will use the network associated with the